CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-4/Readme.md

 ```
 ## 4.3 Conclusion
 _In this chapter, we learned how to create a_ __Meta State__ _which can have multiple inner states with its own event handlers.
-We have also seen that states can move from innter state to outer state ane vice versa in response to an event._
+We have also seen that states can move from inter state to outer state and vice versa in response to an event._